The Base Flood – on the map

 Learn how you know what’s In or Out, what it means for construction and financing, how to get the map amended and how to get the best rate on flood insurance.

 Flood maps on this site are displayed over Bing maps.
-The LSU AgCenter FloodMaps system is unique in that it integrates flood risk information with ground elevation data (provided by a service of the US Geological Survey) and basic wind speed (derived from the 2003 International Residential Code and produced as a service by the LSU AgCenter).
-Basic Wind Speed Interactive Map.
+The LSU AgCenter FloodMaps system is unique in that it integrates flood risk information with ground elevation data (provided by a service of the US Geological Survey).
+The system previously integrated Basic Wind Speed (derived from the International Residential Code (IRC).
+The LSU AgCenter Basic Wind Speed Interactive Map service became unmanageable in 2018, and was suspended, when Louisiana adopted the 2015 IRC (with amendments).
+The 2015 and later versions of the IRC replaced the 2012 IRC Basic Wind Speed map with the 2015 IRC Ultimate Design Wind Speed (UDWS) map as the wind-speed design criteria for one-to-four family dwellings.
+The threshold at which site-specific wind design is required is UDWS = 130 mph.